triplets.rdf_parser module

 Generate an RDF XML file from a triplet dataset instance.

-instance_data (pandas.DataFrame) – Triplet dataset for a single instance.
+instance_data (pandas.DataFrame) – Triplet dataset for a single instance, with columns [‘’ID’, ‘KEY’, ‘VALUE’, INSTANCE_ID’].
+Must contain at least one row with

-comment (str, optional) – Comment to include in the XML output (default is None).
+comment (str, optional) – Optional comment to insert at the top of the XML output (as XML comment).

 - Returns: